Oakgroup Automotive Corporation/

 How to File a Dental Care Claim

-Before submitting the claim form, ensure that all questions, have been answered, that you have signed your name and clearly identified yourself by full name, return mailing address and your employer and Union.
-You must attach any statements related to the claim that may have been received from any other plan.
+Before submitting the claim form, ensure that all questions have been answered, you have signed your name, and clearly identified yourself by full name, return mailing address and your employer and Union.
 Faulty or missing information will only result in a delay in processing your claim.

 If the claim is for your Dependent, provide the Dependent's first name, date of birth and relationship to you.

-When you are sure that all of the above has been completed, forward the form to the Claims Office.
+When you are sure that all of the above has been completed, forward the original form signed by the dentist, along with the paid itemized receipt, to the Claims Office.
+You must attach any statements related to the claim that may have been received from any other plan.
 Your benefit cheque will be mailed directly to you, or if you wish you may assign benefits to be paid directly to your dentist.

 To prevent fraud it is the member’s responsibility to verify the information contained in each Explanation of Benefits, in order to ensure you actually received all of the services and are not being reimbursed for more than you actually spent on Dental services.